KevinQzG/HospitApp/README.md

 # 📌 HospitApp

-HospitApp is a **web-based platform** designed to **optimize access to healthcare services** in Colombia.
+HospitApp is a **web-based platform** designed to **optimize access to healthcare services** in Antioquia.
 It provides **fast and accurate** information about hospitals and clinics, integrating advanced features to enhance the user experience and ensure an **efficient arrival** at the right medical facility.

 ---